alicetragedy/code-tuesdays/resources.md

 #### CSS
 - [The Magic of CSS](http://adamschwartz.co/magic-of-css)
+- [You might not need JS](http://youmightnotneedjs.com/): A look at how to use plain HTML and CSS to recreate some JavaScript features

 #### JavaScript
 - [The Net Ninja // JavaScript Tutorials for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9i9Ae2D9Ee1RvylH38dKuET): a series of short (5 min) videos explaining basic concepts of JS, the DOM, and JS libraries.
 Highly recommended!